-- Disruption of the normal routine: If Baby’s regular bedtime routine has been different lately, she may be overtired, which increases the chances of nightmares.
+- Disruption of the normal routine: If Baby’s regular bedtime routine has been different lately, they may be overtired, which increases the chances of nightmares.

 - Illness: Children who are sick, particularly with a fever, are more prone to bad dreams.

-- Trauma or stress: A disturbing event can certainly affect a young child’s slumber, and she may end up reliving and processing it in her dreams.
+- Trauma or stress: A disturbing event can certainly affect a young child’s slumber, and they may end up reliving and processing it in their dreams.
 Major events like the birth of a new sibling or going to a new school can make children feel stressed, which can have an effect on their sleep.

 How to comfort your child after a nightmare

-- Be hands-on: For Baby, there’s nothing more comforting than her parent or caregiver.
-Offer up lots of hugs and snuggles after a bad dream to help her feel safe.
+- Be hands-on: For Baby, there’s nothing more comforting than their parent or caregiver.
+Offer up lots of hugs and snuggles after a bad dream to help them feel safe.

-- Don’t rush: Being up in the middle of the night is no picnic, and an upset toddler may not be a picture-perfect picnic-companion, but staying with Baby until she drifts back to sleep could help give her sweet dreams through the rest of the night.
+- Don’t rush: Being up in the middle of the night is no picnic, and an upset toddler may not be a picture-perfect picnic-companion, but staying with Baby until they drift back to sleep could help give them sweet dreams through the rest of the night.

 Nightmares or sleep terrors?